Return to our central privacy information

 Individual Research Project Privacy Notices

 Where possible, the University distributes privacy notices relating to research projects to participants at the time of joining the project in electronic form or in physical form.
-Many areas of the University have dedicated webspace where they can display privacy notices for specific research project.
+Many areas of the University have dedicated webspace where they can display privacy notices for specific research projects.
 Where this is not possible, they may be found below.

 Television and Academic Achievement: Evidence from the Digital Television Transition in the UK